After crashing the game, press the buttons in the following order to make the crash debug screen appear :

 Outset stays in Prologue State as long as the Gossip Stone Trigger in FF1 isn't activated.
 That trigger can be skipped, which can lead to some more sequence breaks.
 Also note that the Outset Pirate Ship will be invisible, unless you watched the cutscene of Helmaroc coming to Outset, or you've saved Tetra in the forest.

-Note: On NTSC or PAL, the Outset pirate ship doesn't have collision when invisible, and so you have to make it visible before being able to enter it.
-On JP however, you can enter an invisible pirate ship.
+Note: On the HD remake, the Outset pirate ship doesn't have collision when invisible, and so you have to make it visible before being able to enter it.
+On the original game however, you can enter an invisible pirate ship.

 Entering or leaving a pirate ship can have different results depending on what you did previously on the savefile.
 Here is how they work: